orlov-n/-curious-reader-/README.md

 ## Abstract

 - NY Times Primes is built with TypeScript in the React.js framework.
-Our application is built for users that are wanting to find some awesome new books to read per _New York Times Best Sellers_ lists.
+Our application is built for users that are interested in finding some awesome new books to read using  _New York Times Best Sellers_ lists.

 ## Deployed Link